Madhav-Kanda/Madhav-Kanda.github.io/_pages/about.md

 ---

 Hello!
-I am an incoming MS CS (Thesis Track) student at the University of Illinois Urbana-Champaign.
+I am an MS CS (Thesis Track) student at the University of Illinois Urbana-Champaign.
 I completed my Bachelor of Technology in Computer Science and Engineering with Honors from IIT Gandhinagar.
 I am passionate about Machine Learning, Computer Vision, and Probabilistic Programming.

 In addition to working as a Computer Vision intern at Spyne.ai, I have gained hands-on experience at leading research labs at the Aalto University in Finland and the Indian Institute of Science in Bengaluru.
 Additionally, I have actively contributed to open-source projects such as NumPyro, pyprobml, and BDA3.
 My contributions to these projects have earned me acknowledgment in the preface of Dr. Kevin Murphy’s book "Probabilistic Machine Learning: Advanced Topics."